Ileostomy and your diet

 It is OK to try new foods, but try only 1 at a time.
 That way, if you have any trouble, you will know which food caused the problem.

-Unless you are underweight because of your surgery or any other illness, try not to gain weight.
-It is not healthy for you, and it may change how your ostomy works or fits.
+Try not to gain weight unless you are underweight because of your surgery or any other illness.
+Excess weight is not healthy for you, and it may change how your ostomy works or fits.

 When you feel sick to your stomach: